 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
-We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
-All staff are advised to maintain an attitude of it could happen here' where safeguarding is concerned.
+We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and can instigate help and support to meet the needs of children as soon as problems emerge to prevent concerns from escalating.
+All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child.